 There were many hikers out on the track because of the long weekend.
 While they weren’t expecting a runner (and female one at that), the one thing we all had in common was the enjoyment of the views.

 It took me just under an hour to travel the 5-ish km along the top of the Plateau to Durd-Durd.

 The descent into Stockyard Saddle while only 1-ish km long still took me about 15 minutes to traverse.
 Since running this, I’ve been informed this section of the track has been updated, but at the time it was very much rock hopping and looking out for track markers (or rock cairns) to navigate.

-Some serious investment has been made on this part of the walking track, with stone steps, metal walkways and track grading.
+Some serious investment has been made in this part of the walking track, with stone steps, metal walkways, and track grading.

 By this stage my legs were tired, and I knew I was going to have some serious DOMS the next day, but I knew how important dance is to my girl, so I pushed hard home flying down the revamped track, surprising a few hikers along the way.

 Plugging in my earphones, I pressed play on my favourite playlist and powered on home.
 While I only listened to music for the last 10 minutes, it was the distraction I needed to get me to end.

 Tom picked me up where the track meets the road, cutting out the last 1km or so to the campground.

 Yes, she was, by 10 minutes.
 I felt bad, as I had to rush her hair and makeup.
 It was passable, but I would have rather not rush it.

 I’d like to do this again but in reverse.
 And yes I have already added it to my run bucket list.